Simon Osborn: Reading

 Reading manager Mark McGhee handed over £90,000 for his services at the start of the 1994–95 season on 17 August.
-The "Royals" narrowly missed out on a second successive promotion as Osborn formed a vital part of the team that finished second in the First Division.
+The "Royals" narrowly missed out on a second-successive promotion as Osborn formed a vital part of the team that finished second in the First Division.
 They went on to lose 4–3 to Bolton Wanderers in the play-off final at Wembley; the game was necessary due to the Premier League's reduction in size only allowing one automatic promotion place.

 Queens Park Rangers

-As a result of Reading's failure to secure promotion, Osborn decided to move away from Elm Park to gain Premier League experience, and got his wish when Queens Park Rangers manager Ray Wilkins splashed out £1.1 million for the midfielder in July 1995.
+As a result of Reading's failure to secure promotion, Osborn decided to move away from Elm Park to gain Premier League experience.
+He got his wish when Queens Park Rangers manager Ray Wilkins splashed out £1.1 million for the midfielder in July 1995.
 Osborn lasted just six months at QPR, scoring once (against Bolton Wanderers) in nine Premier League games for a side who ended the season in the relegation places, before moving back down a division and signing for Mark McGhee's Wolverhampton Wanderers for a £1 million transfer fee.

 Wolverhampton Wanderers

 McGhee steered the club to a 20th-place finish in 1995–96, just three points above relegated Millwall.
 Osborn scored six goals in 39 games in 1996–97, as Wolves finished third, four points behind Barnsley in the automatic promotion places; they went on to lose to his former club Crystal Palace at the play-off semi-finals.
 They missed out on the play-offs by three places and nine points in 1997–98, Osborn scoring twice in 26 games, including one against former club QPR.
-That season Wolves also got to the FA Cup semi-final but Osborn missed the game against Arsenal due to suspension.
+That season, Wolves also got to the FA Cup semi-final, but Osborn missed the game against Arsenal due to suspension.
 Early in the 1998–99 season McGhee was sacked, and replaced by his assistant Colin Lee.
 Wolves finished seventh, one place and three points behind Bolton Wanderers in the play-offs; Osborn scored three goals in 42 appearances.
 The 1999–2000 season saw Bolton again finish sixth, one place and just two points ahead of Wolves; Osborn was limited to 26 appearances.
-Following a poor start to 2000–01, Colin Lee was replaced by Dave Jones in January 2001, and two months later Osborn was loaned out to league rivals Tranmere Rovers for three months, where he scored once against Fulham.
+Following a poor start to 2000–01, Colin Lee was replaced by Dave Jones in January 2001.
+Two months later Osborn was loaned out to league rivals Tranmere Rovers for three months, where he scored once against Fulham.
 At the end of the season his six-year stay at Molineux was brought to an end, after 185 appearances for the club.

 Port Vale to Gillingham

 In September 2001, he moved on a free transfer to Brian Horton's Port Vale in the Second Division.
 He played eight games in four weeks at Vale Park, before moving back up to the First Division with Gillingham.
 He scored three goals in 30 games for Andy Hessenthaler's "Gills" in 2001–02.
-He missed September to March of the 2002–03 campaign, and left the Priestfield Stadium after 49 league and cup appearances for the club.
+He missed September to March of the 2002–03 campaign and left the Priestfield Stadium after 49 league and cup appearances for the club.